xyb/baidupcsleecher/README.md

     - then the value of `transfer_completed_at` is no longer null
 - fetch the list of files
     - `file_listed_at` will be set
-- pre-download samples (first 10KB) of all files
+- pre-download first 10KB or `SAMPLE_SIZE` bytes of all files as samples
     - `sample_downloaded_at` will be set
 - download full files, if you set the environment `FULL_DOWNLOAD_IMMEDIATELY=1` (default: 0, disabled), or set `full_download_now`
     - `full_downloaded_at` and `finished_at` will be set